zigbee2mqtt/hassio-zigbee2mqtt/CONTRIBUTING.md

 So you want to bump the zigbee2mqtt version because I'm too slow.
 Here's how:
 1. Change the version number in `zigbee2mqtt/Dockerfile`: `ENV ZIGBEE2MQTT_VERSION="$NEW_VERSION"`
 2. Change the version number in `zigbee2mqtt/config.json`: `"version": "$NEW_VERSION"`
-3. Add any new configuration options to `zigbee2mqtt/config.json` schema.
+3. Add any new configuration options to `zigbee2mqtt/config.json` and `zigbee2mqtt-edge/config.json`.